dadooda/git-sandbox/README.md

 **If you don't know how Git will behave in a particular situation, go try it in a sandbox NOW.**

-Don't put it off, don't try to work around the case by avoiding the aspects you don't know well.
+Don't put it off, don't try to work around it by avoiding the aspects you don't know well.
 In other words &mdash; **just be brave enough to try it**.
-It won't bite, it'll take you 5 minutes, but you'll gain solid knowledge and confidence.
+It won't bite, it'll take you 5 minutes, but you'll gain solid knowledge and confidence which will be yours for years.

 Setup
 -----

 Download the files `PS1` and `Sandbox` into an empty directory, do a `chmod +x Sandbox`, then run `./Sandbox setup`.
+Then follow the on-screen help.
 A complete example follows.

 Example: Simulating a merge conflict
 ------------------------------------